shane-arthur/dog-walking-app/README.md

 ## Bugs

 Looks like a next.js bug, but for client side only components denoted by the use client attribute, on render there is a local storage is undefined bug.
 Again weird since the browser storage apis should be availble if they truly are client side components

+Can remove my dog even if its scheduled for a walk